-Section 16 (Confidential information): The Law Standards require a FAL to have provisions respecting the confidentiality of first nation information and records.
-This section must be consistent with those provisions however they are developed but the intention of this section is to help make officers and employees aware of how the inappropriate use of this information would also be considered a conflict of interest between their private interests and those of the first nation.
-The language of this section is the same as for councillors in Part I of the Schedule.
+Section 16 (Confidential Information): Law Standard 24.3 requires a FAL to have provisions respecting the confidentiality of First Nation information and records.
+This section must be consistent with those provisions however they are developed but the intention of this section is to help make officers and employees aware of how the inappropriate use of this information would also be considered a conflict of interest between their private interests and those of the First Nation.
+The language of this section is the same as for councillors in Part II of the Schedule.

-Subsection (1): treats all information that the officer or employee receives while performing his or her functions as confidential unless the information is already out in the public domain or the information is generally available to first nation members.
+Subsection (1): treats all information that the officer or employee receives while performing his or her functions as confidential unless the information is already out in the public domain or the information is generally available to First Nation members.

 Subsection (2): imposes an obligation on the officer or employee to use any information that was provided to him or her as officer/employee for the specific purposes for which it was given.
-See additional discussion under section 7(2) of Part I of the Schedule.
+See additional discussion under subsection 7(2) of Part II of the Schedule.

 Subsection (3): makes it clear that an officer/employee must not use any information received during the performance of his or duties to benefit the officer's/employee's private interests or the interests of his or her friends, relatives or associates.
-See additional discussion under section 7(3) of Part I of the Schedule.
+See additional discussion under subsection 7(3) of Part II of the Schedule.

-Section 17 (First nation property and services): addresses use by officers or employees of any property or services of the first nation.
-Part One of the Schedule does not include this section for councillors.
-Whether councillors should also be under the same obligations will depend upon the circumstances of each first nation and whether this issue is anticipated to be a problem in that community.
+Section 17 (First Nation Property and Services): addresses use by officers or employees of any property or services of the First Nation.
+Part II of the Schedule does not include this section for councillors.
+Whether councillors should also be under the same obligations will depend upon the circumstances of each First Nation and whether this issue is anticipated to be a problem in that community.

-Subsection (1): prohibits officers and employees from using first nation property or services for any purposes other than those related to the performance of their work unless the council has permitted some other use in its policies or directions.
+Subsection (1): prohibits officers and employees from using First Nation property or services for any purposes other than those related to the performance of their work unless the council has permitted some other use in its policies or directions.
 Services would include such things as telephones or internet.
 It is not uncommon for organizations to permit some limited use of telephones, computer and the internet for personal use.
-This is the kind of use that a council may wish to consider in a policy or direction for use of first nation property or services.
+This is the kind of use that a council may wish to consider in a policy or direction for use of First Nation property or services.
 If the council does not establish a policy or give a direction no outside work use is permitted.

-Subsection (2): is designed to help ensure that officers and employees do not acquire ownership of first nation property unless done in accordance with council policy.
-Council policy could address such issues as valuation, open access etc. In this case if the council does not make any policies or give directions respecting this subsection, there are no council expressed limitations on how these officers or employees can gain ownership of first nation property.
+Subsection (2): is designed to help ensure that officers and employees do not acquire ownership of First Nation property unless done in accordance with council policy.
+Council policy could address such issues as valuation, open access etc. In this case if the council does not make any policies or give directions respecting this subsection, there are no council expressed limitations on how these officers or employees can gain ownership of First Nation property.

-PART III - CONTRACTORS
+PART IV - CONTRACTORS